This page was reviewed or revised on Wednesday, February 24, 2016 3:07 PM

-Here are three simple ways you can reduce your risk:
+Here are ways you can reduce your risk:

-Let's Get Active! - By becoming more active and maintaining an ideal body weight you reduce the risk of colorectal, uterus, breast and kidney cancer.
-For information about becoming more active click here to link to our Active Living Site.
+Get Active! - Becoming more active and maintaining an ideal body weight will help you reduce the risk of colorectal, uterus, breast and kidney cancer.
+See more information on physical activity.

-Risk Assessment - To get a personalized cancer risk assessment and action plan, click to access the MyCancerIQ website.
+Be Aware and Know Your Cancer Risk - Know what's normal for your body and report anything unusual to your healthcare provider.
+To get a personalized cancer risk assessment and action plan, access the MyCancerIQ website

 Protect Your Skin - Be sun safe and don't tan.
 See more information on preventing skin cancer.